Formal Foundations for Controlled Stochastic Activity Networks: Stochastic Models

 \begin{remark} If the reward function $r$ is unbounded or if the system admits Zeno behavior (i.e., an infinite number of transitions in finite time), then the expected reward may diverge, and an optimal policy may not exist.
 Moreover, for time-bounded objectives, only $\varepsilon$-optimal policies are generally guaranteed under standard measurability and compactness assumptions. \end{remark}

-Having established the existence and computability of optimal policies for both finite- and infinite-state CTMDPs derived from Controlled SANs, we now examine the expressive power of our modeling framework itself.
-This subsection synthesizes prior results on policy structures, reward semantics, and complexity to show how Controlled Stochastic Automata (CSAs) relate to, subsume, or differ from classical models such as CTMDPs, GSMPs, and other stochastic systems.
-By clarifying these relationships, we provide a comprehensive perspective on where CSA fits in the hierarchy of stochastic models and what this implies for policy synthesis.
+Having established the existence and computability of optimal policies for both finite- and infinite-state CTMDPs derived from Controlled SANs, we now turn to the expressive power of our modeling framework.
+This subsection synthesizes prior results on policy structures, reward semantics, and complexity to situate Controlled Stochastic Automata (CSA) in the broader landscape of stochastic modeling, including CTMDPs, GSMPs, and GSMDPs.
+By clarifying these relationships, we aim to offer a comprehensive view of CSA’s expressiveness and implications for policy synthesis.